 Created by the United States Department of Justice, the Dru Sjodin National Sex Offender Public Website is where an individual can search for convicted sex offenders nationwide, including Washington DC and US territories.
 This database is free for public use and can be perused by offender name or location.

-How Do I Get a Background Check Done in Oklahoma?
+How To Get a Background Check Done in Oklahoma

 Oklahoma Public Records: Understanding How State Court Records Work